-Chrysler announced that it is recalling over 800,000 Jeep Liberty sport utility vehicles because of the potential loss of steering control after Chrysler received 111 complaints about this problem.
-The has so far received nearly 500 complaints regarding this problem with the Jeep Liberty.
-Chrysler admits three reports of injuries from auto accidents as a result of the defect.
+The big recall Chrysler announced in 2007 was for over 800,000 Jeep Liberty sport utility vehicles because of the potential loss of steering control.
+This recall occurred after Chrysler received 111 complaints about this problem.
+Chrysler admitted three reports of injuries from auto accidents as a result of the defect.
 In the complaints that have been made, the ball joint failed, dropping the vehicle’s front end onto one or both of the front tires.

 Many personal injury lawyers in Maryland and around the country have been talking about this recall because it impacts so many vehicles.
 These lawyers are gearing up for claims that the steering ball joint in the Jeep Liberty has caused auto accidents that could have been prevented.
 I suspect, however, that the number of car accidents from this recall will be very low.
 But in rare cases where a serious car accident is caused by this defect, I am sure that Chrysler will seek to resolve those accident cases with the plaintiffs’ attorneys very quickly.

 2012-2014 Air Bag Recalls

 In 2012, front airbag problems lead to nearly one million Grand Cherokee and Jeep Liberty recalls.
 The problem was that these airbags could go off without an actual, ah, accident.
 So Chrysler fixed the problem.
 We thought.
 But in June 2014, there were new reports that feds were getting reports of inadvertent activation on vehicles that had already been fixed in the recall.
 If you own want of these vehicles, which I grant you are older jeeps (2002-2003) you have to be going a little crazy.

 2013 Fuel Tank Recall